Can You Put Holes in Apartment Walls? A Guide for Renters

 When landlords collect a security deposit, they will hold that money in a bank account until you leave the apartment.
 Once they asses the condition of the apartment after you leave, they will make a determination of the condition of the apartment.

-If there are repairs that need to be made, they will take the cost of those repairs out of your security deposit and return the rest to you in the form of a check (most of the time).
+If there are repairs that need to be made, they will take the repair costs out of your security deposit and return the rest to you in the form of a check (most of the time).

 Related Questions